Allegations Against Celebrity Chefs Reveal Abuse In The Restaurant Industry

 "A lot of these things are power issues, they're not sex issues," she tells Here & Now's Robin Young.
 "It's about reinforcing the male stereotype, reinforcing a man's role in the kitchen."

 More than a third of all claims filed with the Equal Employment Opportunity Commission come from restaurant workers.
-A 2014 survey by Restaurant Opportunities Centers United, a nonprofit organization that helps restaurant workers achieve financial independence, found 66 percent of women experienced sexual harassment from management and nearly 80 percent said they faced sexual misconduct from coworkers.
+A 2014 survey by Restaurant Opportunities Centers United, a nonprofit organization that helps restaurant workers achieve financial independence, found 66 percent of women experienced sexual harassment from management and nearly 80 percent said they faced sexual misconduct from co-workers.

 As Brandwein notes, the range of misbehavior in kitchens goes beyond sexual harassment.
-The chef at Britain's well-regarded Star Inn restaurant was arrested in 2010 for allegedly setting a cook's trousers on fire and dunking another staff member's head in a pot of lukewarm broccoli soup.
-This kind of cutthroat environment is also celebrated on Gordon Ramsay's, Hell's Kitchen.
+This creates the kind of cutthroat environment that is celebrated on Gordon Ramsay's Hell's Kitchen.

 Brandwein says chefs, especially those who are famous, face intense pressure and can work almost 80 hours per week, which contributes to misbehavior.